 - Who and how many people will be depending on the output of you and the team?

 The more team members feel involved in defining the answers to the mentioned questions, the more they will embrace accountability.
 Overall, make sure you focus on creating a consistent shared-purpose team environment.”

-Contributing from Jacksonville, Florida, William Jackson emphasizes the need to ensure that your team is as passionate as you are about the business goals and mission.
+Contributing from Jacksonville, Florida, William Jackson notes the need to ensure your team is as passionate as you are about the business goals and mission.

 “Let’s state that business metrics should be compared to established goals or business objectives,” Anie says.
 “As a wise business owner, you must ensure that you have the right technology that helps you measure these key indices: sales revenue (include marketing cost, price changes and discounts that you have given) and repeat business (customer loyalty).”